June-Skeeter/Module5_GEOS270/docs/Application_Part2.md

 ---
 layout: default
-title: Euclidain Distance
+title: Euclidean Distance
 parent: Lab Application
 nav_order: 2
 ---

-# Euclidain Distance
+# Euclidean Distance

 Create a model and calculate distance from the water.
+You should complete these general steps.
+Refer to the short video at the bottom of the page for reference.

 **1**{: .label .label-red } Create a new model.